Code-Institute-Submissions/savasana_yoga/README.md

 ##### Logging Out

-A user can quickly log out by selecting the sign out option in the and Account Dropdown menu on the navigation menu.
+A user can quickly log out by selecting the sign-out option in the and Account Dropdown menu on the navigation menu.

 #### Blog App